-If you are taking part in your Hearing virtually, it is important you get the help and support you need.
+If you are taking part in your child’s Hearing virtually, it is important you get the information and support you need.

-Although lockdown restrictions are easing and face to face Hearings are gradually restarting, some Children’s Hearings are still being held virtually.
-If you are due to attend a Children’s Hearing, you will receive a letter from the Reporter providing you with more information about the Hearing and whether it will be held at a Hearings centre or virtually.
+If you are due to participate in your child’s Virtual Hearing, you will receive a letter from the Reporter providing you with more information about the Hearing and how to join it.

 If you need to contact your Reporter, email addresses and phone numbers are available here.

 We have also have a section on our website dedicated to Virtual Hearings.
 Find out more here.

 If you are participating in a virtual Hearing, you might have some questions beforehand.
 We have provided some Q&As which might help you.
 If there’s questions missing, please contact your Reporter.

 A virtual Children’s Hearing is a Hearing that takes place online.
 Children’s Hearings centres are closed because of Coronavirus, so we are using technology to help people attend their Children’s Hearings by attending meetings using their smartphone, tablet or computer.
 In a virtual Hearing you can participate and see and hear what is being said.